panchengl/yolov4_prune/README.md

+20210106 updates:

+    add block prune and soft prune in channels at the same time, in order to get the maximum compression rate, but it not work.

+    In my experiment, every csp blcok is very important and cannot be deleted.
+Every time soft-prune is used, the precision drops a lot, and the final precision loss is very serious.

+        paper reference: Soft Filter Pruning for Accelerating Deep Convolutional Neural Networks

+        paper reference: Data-Driven Sparse Structure Selection for Deep Neural Networks

+    all this paper is auto prune, maybe i can use iterative prune to use this way,

+    *********Recently, I found a bug that if you use sliming method to prune, once you quantify the model, it is very likely that there will be a big loss of accuracy

+    *********Note that this is related to the pruning principle of bn layer.
+It is best not to use this method when quantization is needed.
+If it is used, it is best to truncate the parameters of bn

 20201128 updates:

     I want to duplicate the yolo algorithm based on my own ideas, and structed prune yolo use pytorch, if you agree with my work, thank u to give me a star to support